cmoncrief/komodo/README.md

 # Komodo

 Komodo is a dead simple tool for managing Heroku processes in Node.js.
+This module has been updated to use the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference) as of the 0.2 release.

 ## Installation